-This entry is part 3 of 14 in the series High-impact science
+This entry is part 6 of 15 in the series Our milestones

 (I’ve had) The time of my life